-Table I shows the accuracy measured for our modified LGMD model and the original LGMD model [1] which was modified to have the same P layer size for fairness of comparison.
-Our results show that the modified LGDM model is capable of detecting looming stimuli while filtering out translational movement as well as or better than the original model on all but the slow circular looming stimulus (the added IS and IP layers sparsify too much the already weak DVS output from a slow stimulus).
-Therefore, fitting the model to neuromorphic hardware only decreased the accuracy of the model on particularly sparse inputs, but increased its performance on stimuli that were translating or looming at high speed.
+TABLE I: Performance metrics of the performance of the LGMD models for different looming stimuli metrics of our modified LGMD (NLGMD) model and the original LGMD model [1] which used the same P layer size for fairness of comparison.
+Our results show that the modified LGDM model is capable of detecting looming stimuli while filtering out translational movement as well as or better than the original model on all but the slow circular looming stimulus (the added IS and IP layers excessively filter the already weak DVS output from a slow stimulus reducing sensitivity).
+The difference in the model's performance in all cases is the sensitivity.
+The specificity remains the same.
+Both models had the same ability to identify non-looming stimuli but different abilities to identify looming stimuli.

+Fitting the model to neuromorphic hardware only decreased the accuracy of the model on particularly sparse inputs, but increased its performance on stimuli of varying shapes or at high speed.